-When you apply for a driving licence or learner permit it is issued in the name and address you supplied at that time.
-If you subsequently change your name or address, it is possible to exchange your current licence or permit for an updated one.
+When you apply for a driving licence or learner permit, it is issued in the name and address you provided at that time.
+If you later change your name or address, you can exchange your current licence or permit for an updated one.

-You have to supply documentary evidence of the change.
+You need to provide documents that prove the change.
 Your new licence or permit will have the same expiry date as your original licence or permit.